nrsyed/youtube-audio-matcher/README.md

 print(metadata[0])
 ```

-This would product the following output:
+This would produce the following output:
 ```
 {
     'id': 'HtAk9CHy6n',